 When a family member dies, it is never easy, but when their death was caused because of a person’s negligence or recklessness, the grief can be even more devastating, and dealing with funeral arrangements and legal issues can be overwhelming.
-There are often financial hardships placed on the victim’s family, especially if they were the primary breadwinner.
+There are often financial hardships placed on the victim’s family and surviving spouse, especially if the wrongful death victim was the primary breadwinner.

 Under Georgia law, survivors of victims killed in accidents may be able to pursue damages for the losses their loved one’s death has caused against the person or entity who was liable for the accident.
 This is done through a wrongful death lawsuit.
-If you have lost a loved one because of another party’s actions, contact Butler Law to speak with an Atlanta, GA wrongful death lawyer.
+If you have lost a loved one because of another party’s actions, contact Butler Kahn to speak with an Atlanta wrongful death lawyer.

 Under the law, when a person or entity acts in a way that contributed to the victim’s death can be found liable for the victim’s death, whether those acts were intentional or unintentional.

-It is important to note that there is a statute of limitations to how long survivors have to file a wrongful death claim.
-An Atlanta, GA wrongful death lawyer can explain what the time limit is in your case.
+It is important to note that there is a statute of limitations on how long survivors have to file a wrongful death claim.
+An Atlanta wrongful death lawyer can explain what the time limit is in your case.
 Typically, it is a two-year deadline for the day the victim died, however, there may be exceptions under certain circumstances.

-Some of the more common losses survivors can pursue a wrongful death claim include the following:
+Some of the more common losses survivors can pursue a wrongful death claim in Atlanta include the following:

 - Compensation for any expenses the family has incurred because of the death of the victim.
 This includes any medical and life-saving treatment the victim received before they died, funeral and burial expenses, and more.

 - Compensation for the grief, emotional anguish, and sorrow the victim’s death has caused the family.

 - Compensation for the personal losses the family will suffer because they no longer have the victim’s love, support, and companionship.

 - Compensation for the loss of income, benefits, and services the victim provided for the family and what they would have provided in the future.